Godofredo Juliano Air Base: As a military air base

-It is now under control of the 10th Tactical Operations Group of the Philippine Air Force.
+It is now under control of the 590th Air Base Group of the Philippine Air Force.
 The airport has been selected by the US military for building their facilities under the Enhanced Defense Cooperation Agreement.

 In February 2017, the Philippine Air Force began relocating to the airport.

 Accidents and incidents

 On February 2, 1998, Cebu Pacific Flight 387 from Ninoy Aquino International Airport in Manila to Cagayan de Oro, flown by a McDonnell Douglas DC-9-30 (registered as RP-C1507), crashed into Mount Sumagaya in Claveria, Misamis Oriental, killing all 99 passengers and 5 crew on board.
 The cause of the crash was blamed on a number of factors: pilot error, an unusual flight route (due to an unscheduled stopover in Tacloban to deliver aircraft parts for another Cebu Pacific DC-9), bad weather, and incorrect air charts.

 On May 28, 2022, a Philippine Air Force Hermes 900 unmanned aerial vehicle crash-landed while it was about to land at the airfield.

+In 2026, the Lumbia Air Base was renamed as Colonel Godofredo Juliano Air Base in honor of Godofredo Juliano, who served with the famed 6th Pursuit Squadron and fought Japanese Mitsubishi A6M Zero fighters during World War II.
+For his bravery, he received the Gold Cross from Douglas MacArthur.
+He later became the first commander of the 1st Fighter Squadron on May 1, 1946, while holding the rank of Captain.